 - Not breed-specific

-3. Zak George's Dog Training Revolution Book
+3. Ten Speed Press Zak George's Dog Training Revolution Book

-- Covers a wide range of topics
+- Covers a wide range of basics

-- Suitable for all dog ages
+- Great for new dog owners

 4. Workman Training the Best Dog Ever Book